nevr-ts/nevr/docs/docs/index.md

 - **Docs:** You forget to update the YAML file.
 - **Result:** Frustrated consumers and broken integrations.

-### The Zapi Solution
+### The Nevr Solution

-Zapi **is** the documentation.
-Because the schema is the source of truth, Zapi generates the OpenAPI spec automatically.
+nevr **is** the documentation.
+Because the schema is the source of truth, nevr generates the OpenAPI spec automatically.
 It is mathematically impossible for the docs to be out of sync with the code.

 ---